Lead generation always seems trickier for small businesses.

 As a very broad classification, you have qualified leads and unqualified leads.

-People who fill your web form but cannot afford your product become unqualified leads, because they cannot turn into your customer.
+People who fill out your web form but cannot afford your product become unqualified leads because they cannot turn into your customer.
 These are the leads with which you don’t spend too much time following up.

-Leads that have a genuine need for your product, can afford it and require it sooner rather than later make for great qualified leads – your sales team will put higher focus on such leads and close them for sales.
+Leads that have a genuine need for your product, can afford it, and require it sooner rather than later make for great qualified leads – your sales team will put a higher focus on such leads and close them for sales.

 Marketing Qualified Leads (MQL) and Sales Qualified Leads (SQL)

-A Sales Qualified Lead is someone who is further along in the buying journey, fit your ideal buyer persona and are sales-ready.
+A Sales Qualified Lead is someone who is further along in the buying journey, fits your ideal buyer persona, and is sales-ready.